 - waste management.

 Licensed premises will be subject to a trial period if your application is approved.
 An approval depends on the primary use of nearby premises such as restaurants, cafés, hotels or bars.
 The type of land where the outdoor dining is proposed is also considered in the approval process, including community land such as parks and public spaces owned and operated by the City.

 Application and renewal costs

-To renew an existing footway approval, you need to pay the $285 application fee.
-Go to Outdoor dining fees (below) for monthly fee amounts and security deposit information.
+To renew an existing outdoor dining approval, you need to pay the $260 application fee.
+Go to outdoor dining fees (below) for monthly fee amounts and security deposit information.

-The costs to set up a footway usage (outdoor dining) approval depend on whether a DA is required or not.
+The costs to set up an outdoor dining approval depend on whether a DA is required or not.
 If a DA is required:

-- $285 change of use DA fee (if there is not already a DA for the outdoor seating) or
+- $285 change of use DA fee (if there is not already a DA for the outdoor seating) and

 * If you're seeking to operate the outdoor dining area after 10pm, the notification fee is $830.

 If your application is approved, please note you cannot commence operating your outdoor dining area until the first monthly payment and your security deposit has been paid to the City.